MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > You can press **F3** to activate and deactivate the search box.
 For more information see [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).

 ## <a name="Filtering"> </a>Filtering
-Filtering provides a more advanced and versatile way of controlling which records display on a list or in a report.
+Filtering provides a more advanced and versatile way of controlling which records display on a list or include in a report or XMLport.
 There are two major differences between searching and filtering, as described in the table below.

 || **Searching** | **Filtering** |
 |--|----------|------------|
 | **Applicable Fields** | Searches across all fields that are visible on the page. | Filters one or more fields individually, selecting from any field on the table, including fields that are not visible on the page. |
 | **Matching** | Displays records with fields that match the search text, irrespective of casing or placement of that text. | Displays records where the field matches the filter exactly and is case sensitive, unless special filter symbols are entered.

 Filtering enables you to display records for specific accounts or customers, dates, amounts, and other information by specifying filter criteria.
-Only records that match the criteria are displayed on the list or included in the report.
+Only records that match the criteria are displayed on the list or included in the report or XMLport.
 If you specify criteria for multiple fields, then only records that match all criteria will be displayed.

 For lists, the filters are displayed on a filter pane that appears to the left of the list when you activate it.
-For reports, the filters are visible directly on the report request page.
+For reports and XMLports, the filters are visible directly on the request page.

 ### Setting Filters on Lists
 On lists, you set filters by using the filter pane.
 To display the filter pane for a list, choose the drop-down arrow next to the name of the page, and then choose the **Show filter pane** action.
 Alternatively, press **Shift+F3**.